yapshinn/moe-kuochuansec/_cca/Sports & Games/Table Tennis.md

 <img align="left" style="width:35%;margin-right:15px;" src="/images/The%20Kuo%20Chuan%20Experience/CCA/Table%20Tennis/table-tennis1.jpg">

 <p style="text-align: justify;font-size:16px;">The CCA starts with the objective of teaching interested students to understand and apply the rules of Table Tennis.
-The CCA allows the students (ranging from beginners to advanced players) to learn and apply skills such as service, footwork, forehand and backhand shots.
+The CCA allows the students (ranging from beginners to advanced players) to learn and apply skills such as service, footwork, forehand and backhand shots.</p>

-The game itself will teach students to learn about sportsmanship and the value of fair play.
+<p style="text-align: justify;font-size:16px;">The game itself will teach students to learn about sportsmanship and the value of fair play.
 Being in the teams promotes teamwork and discipline, which are beneficial to the students.</p>

 ### Mission